 Understanding Assisted Living Communities

 Choosing an assisted living community for a loved one is one of the most important and emotionally challenging decisions a family can face.
-Assisted living communities provide a combination of housing, personal care services, and social activities designed for older adults who need some help with daily activities but do not require intensive medical care provided in nursing homes.
+Assisted living communities provide a combination of housing, personal care services, and social activities designed for older adults who need some help with daily activities but do not require the intensive medical care provided in nursing homes.

 Signs That Assisted Living May Be Needed